ldev1281/docker-compose-proxy-client/README.md

 docker compose up -d
 ```

-You should see the `proxy-client` containers running.
+This will start proxy-client and make your configured domains available.

 ### 5. Verify Running Containers

 ```
 docker compose ps
 ```

+You should see the `proxy-client` containers running.

 ### 6. Persistent Data Storage